 On this page

-April 2025 saw many retail chains plagued by cyberattacks, including Co-op, Harrods, and Marks & Spencer (M&S), with the latter being hit the hardest.
-The retail giant M&S admitted and apologized to its customers for a "cyber incident" which happened during the Easter weekend.
-The incident was identified to be a high-impact ransomware attack and attributed to the Scattered Spider group, the cybercriminals who've allegedly claimed responsibility for the attacks on Co-op and Harrods as well.
+April 2025 saw many retail chains plagued by cyberattacks, with one prominent retailer being hit the hardest.
+The retail giant acknowledged and apologized to its customers for the cyber incident that occurred during the Easter weekend.
+The incident was identified as a high-impact ransomware attack attributed to the Scattered Spider group, the cybercriminals who've allegedly claimed responsibility for the attacks on two other well-known retailers.

 For the retail sector—which operates in a fast-paced, customer-driven environment—the cost of such disruption goes far beyond IT downtime, impacting brand trust, customer retention, and financial performance.
 Cybersecurity in the retail sector is also crucial because it deals with multiple third-parties—each with a different level of cyber hygiene—increasing the attack surface and breach likelihood.
 This underscores the need for CISOs to reassess the security of privileged credentials, help desk protocols, endpoint monitoring, and proactive threat detection.

-During the Easter weekend 2025, M&S customers reported issues with contactless payments, online orders, and its Click and Collect service in stores.
-Following this, M&S disclosed the incident via a London Stock Exchange press release (on April 22, 2025) that it had been "managing a cyber incident over the past few days."
-The very next day, M&S CEO Stuart Machin, received an abusive email from hackers who claimed to have stolen customer data and demanded a ransom payment via a darknet link included in the mail.
+During the Easter weekend 2025, the affected company's customers reported issues with contactless payments, online orders, and its Click and Collect service in stores.
+Following this, the retailer publicly disclosed the incident confirming that it had been managing a cyber incident over the past few days.
+The very next day, the CEO received an abusive email from hackers who claimed to have stolen customer data and demanded a ransom payment from a dark web link included in the mail.
 The hackers seem to have leveraged the DragonForce ransomware-as-a-service model to execute the attack.
-By April 25, 2025, M&S stopped taking online orders (see Figure 2), resorted to pen and paper to continue business operations, and said that the disruption may last till July.
+By April 25, 2025, the company stopped taking online orders, resorted to pen and paper to continue business operations, and said that the disruption may last until July.

 Experts predicted that such a disruption will cost them £300m in lost profit.
-By May 13, 2025, when the company admitted to having customer data stolen, they were already ceding £43m a week in lost sales and their shares were down by 12% since the attack.
+Three weeks later, when the company admitted to having customer data stolen, they were already ceding £43m a week in lost sales and their shares were down by 12% since the attack.
 The stolen customer data includes names, dates of birth, telephone numbers, home addresses, household information, email addresses, and online order history.

-By April 28, 2025, Bleeping Computer reported that while the DragonForce encryptor was deployed on VMWareESXi hosts on April 24, the threat actors may have breached M&S back in February.
+Security researchers reported that while the DragonForce encryptor was deployed on VMWareESXi hosts on April 24, the threat actors may have breached the organization back in February.
 The attackers—suspected to be in a group of threat actors called Scattered Spider—allegedly exfiltrated the company’s NTDS.dit AD database, which contains hashed credentials, allowing them to escalate privileges and gain widespread access.
-M&S is reported to be collaborating with various organizations—including the UK’s National Cyber Security Centre, law enforcement, CrowdStrike, and Microsoft—to track threat actor behavior, assess data exposure, conduct forensics, and recover from the breach.
+The retailer is reported to be collaborating with various organizations—including the UK’s National Cyber Security Centre, law enforcement, and leading security firms—to track threat actor behavior, assess data exposure, conduct forensics, and recover from the breach.

-On May 5, 2025, BleepingComputer reported that the Scattered Spider attackers posed as employees or IT personnel, contacting M&S’s service desk to request password resets and even disable MFA.
-The same report said that such tactics were often employed by the Scattered Spider group.
-These suspicions were officially acknowledged by the National Crime Agency (NCA) on May 21, 2025, in an announcement stating that Scattered Spider was a key part of their investigation.
-By June 10, 2025, M&S started taking limited online orders in certain countries, but reiterated that it might be July before they started operating normally.
-While M&S is yet to specify if or when in July their services will be fully resumed, on July 10, 2025, the NCA announced they have apprehended four suspects believed to be a part of the M&S and Co-op cyberattacks.
+By May, it was reported that attackers posed as employees or IT personnel, contacted the service desk to request password resets and even disable MFA–tactics often employed by the Scattered Spider group.
+These suspicions were officially acknowledged by the National Crime Agency (NCA) later that month, in an announcement stating that Scattered Spider was a key part of their investigation.
+By June, 2025, the company started taking limited online orders in certain countries, but reiterated that it might be July before they started operating normally .
+A month later, the NCA announced they had apprehended four suspects believed to be a part of this attack.

 How does the Scattered Spider group operate?